On Safari In Selous Game Reserve

 The reserve has enlarged several times to include animal movement corridors, particularly those of elephants.
 The reserve is now one of three World Heritage Sites within Tanzania (along with Zanzibar and Olduvai Gorge).

-Enjoy game drives in open 4x4 vehicles; get up close and personal to illusive water species on a boat safari on the Rufiji River; join a guide for bush walking safaris.
+Enjoy game drives in open 4x4 vehicles; get up close and personal to water loving species on a boat safari on the Rufiji River; join a guide for bush walking safaris.

 Book a 'fly-drive' safari to visit Selous Game Reserve.

-Safari flights link northern and southern safari parks to enable visitors to visit other Tanzania wildlife areas.
+Safari flights link Tanzania's northern and southern safari parks to enable visitors to conveniently visit other Tanzania wildlife areas.